sleepysoong/termux-XFCE/README.md

 To enter proot use the command ```ubuntu```, from there you can install aditional software with apt and use cp2menu in termux to copy the menu items over to termux xfce menu.

-Nala has been chosen as a front end in ubuntu proot.
-As it is currently setup, you do not need to issue sudo prior to running apt.
-This allows for you to just run apt update, apt upgrade, etc without also using sudo.
-This is setup similar in Termux as well and works just the same.

 &nbsp;